AIAScience/mflux-ai-tutorials/boston-crime-forecasting/content.md

 # Analysis and Forecasting on Boston Crime Data
+This tutorial shows something close to a real data science project.
+It is more complicated than most other tutorials on this page.

+It helps with problems that show up once you go beyond a tutorial and start trying to handle a bigger problem.
+Skim through it to get an overview, and focus on any part you find useful.

 We do an exploratory data analysis on a Boston crime dataset from Kaggle, focusing on crime over time.
 Then we merge this with a Boston weather dataset and try to forecast crimes per hour.